 - Cover the rest of the marzipan when you’re rolling them into balls.
 They tend to dry quickly when left uncovered.

 - Place the baking tray on the lower part of the oven to avoid burning the top of the cookies.

-I don’t think you really have to serve them with anything, but if you must, a cup of coffee or a glass of wine would do the trick.
+I don’t think you have to serve them with anything, but if you must, a cup of coffee or a glass of wine would do the trick.

 - 2 & 1/2 cups marzipan (about 795 grams)

 - 54 pieces almonds, blanched and halved blanched and halved

 - 1 egg white, for brushing for brushing

 - Preheat oven to 225°C (400°F).

-To assemble the cookie, place three almond halves on top of the marzipan ball, equal space in between, with the pointed side facing the top.
+- To assemble the cookie, place three almond halves on top of the marzipan ball, equal space in between, with the pointed side facing the top.